Puncch Beat

-Puncch Beat is a 2019 Indian romantic drama miniseries created and written by Vikas Gupta.
-Starring Harshita Gaur, Priyank Sharma, Siddharth Sharma and Khushi Joshi, the series started streaming on ALT Balaji from 14 February 2019.
+Puncch Beat is an Indian romantic drama miniseries created and written by Vikas Gupta starring Harshita Gaur, Priyank Sharma, Siddharth Sharma, and Khushi Joshi.
+This series started streaming on ALT Balaji on the 14th of February, 2019..In Season 2 this series was started on 27th June 2021.

 Plot

 The story revolves around Rosewood High, India's premium academic institution which is famous for three things: boxing, dancing and discipline.
-Rosewood has only one rule that is obey all rules.
+Rosewood has only one rule which is to obey all rules.
 But as the new semester starts it unfolds a lot of dark secrets and eventually all rules are broken.
 Watch the thrilling high school drama where Rahat, a street fighter sets out to challenge Ranbir, an undefeated champion.
-Amidst all this is Divyanka, a state level dancer who is finding her dancing difficult to pursue due to personal reasons and Padmini, the diva.
-Who will emerge as the actual winner of the school and challenges of life is the main question?
+Amidst all this is Divyanka, a state level dancer who is finding her dancing difficult to pursue for personal reasons and Padmini, the diva.
+Who will emerge as the actual winner of the school and the challenges of life is the main question.